lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 - **Off-chain Oracle** owns all *ordering* logic — which module, which Node Operator, and which validator keys (with what amounts) should exit next, and all active-rebalancing decision-making.
 It produces the per-report list of withdrawal request intentions.
 - **On-chain** protocol side — a thin set of primitives that:
-    - ingests the Oracle report and appends its withdrawal request intentions to the single FIFO queue held by the new `ValidatorWithdrawalsQueue` contract;
+    - ingests the Oracle report and appends its withdrawal request intentions to a single FIFO queue;
-    - exposes a permissionless handle on the queue to execute queued intentions, turning each into an actual withdrawal request against the EIP-7002 contract;
+    - exposes a permissionless handle to execute queued intentions, turning each into an actual withdrawal request against the EIP-7002 contract;
     - enforces the exit limits (TWG rate limit on extracted balance);
     - enforces the configurable rebalancing bounds (rate limit, thresholds);
     - holds partial withdrawal requests off/on switch (full withdrawal requests only mode);